Ball (association football): Construction

 Modern footballs are more complex than past footballs.
 Most footballs consist of twelve regular pentagonal and twenty regular hexagonal panels positioned in a truncated icosahedron spherical geometry.
 Some premium-grade 32-panel balls use non-regular polygons to give a closer approximation to sphericality.
 The inside of the football is made up of a latex or butyl rubber bladder which enables the football to be pressurized.
 The ball's outside is made of leather, synthetic leather, polyurethane or PVC panels.
 The surface can be textured, weaved or embossed for greater control and touch.
 The panel pairs are either machine-stitched, hand-stitched or thermo-bonded (glued and bonded by heat) along the edge.
-To prevent water absorption balls may be specially coated, or the stitches bonded with glue.
-The size of a football is roughly 22 cm in diameter for a regulation size 5 ball.
-Rules state that a size 5 ball must be 68 to 70 cm in circumference.
+To prevent water absorption, balls may be specially coated or the stitches bonded with glue.

-Averaging that to 69 cm and then dividing by π gives a diameter of about 22 cm.

 Size and mass

-Regulation size and mass for a football is a circumference of 68–70 cm and a mass of 410–450 g.
-The ball is inflated to a pressure of 0.6–1.1 bar at sea level.
+Regulation size and mass for a football is a circumference of 68–70 cm, a diameter of 21.6–22.3 cm and a mass of 410–450 g.
+The ball is inflated to a pressure of 0.6–1.1 kgf/cm2.
 This is known as "Size 5".
-Smaller balls, Sizes 1, 3, and 4, are also produced for younger players or as training tools.
+Smaller balls, Sizes 1, 2, 3, and 4, are also produced for younger players or as training tools.
 Following consultations with football associations, clubs and ball manufacturers, FIFA has developed non-compulsory recommendations for appropriate sizes, circumferences and weights of balls for different age groups of youth football.

-Types of ball

-There are different types of footballs depending on the match and turf including training footballs, match footballs, professional match footballs, beach footballs, street footballs, indoor footballs, turf balls, futsal footballs and mini/skills footballs.